 Commercial agricultural expansion has been prioritized as the main driver of deforestation in most of the provinces and territories.
 The growing population pressure is the key proximate cause of commercial agricultural expansion.
 The situation is additionally fueled by poor policy planning and implementation, national economic developmental priorities and lack of land use planning.
-According to United Nations projections, Pakistan's population will grow to over 380 million by the year 2050, surpassing the United States, Indonesia, Brazil, and Russia to become the world's third largest country behind India and China.
-A large area has to be brought under cultivation to feed this population.
+According to United Nations projections, Pakistan's population will grow to over 380 million by the year 2050, surpassing the United States, Indonesia, Brazil, and Russia to be brought under cultivation to feed this population.
 This rapid increase in population, coupled with low productive practices in the agriculture sector, is imposing the need for the expansion of land for agriculture.
 In order to halt conversion of forested land to agricultural land, the existing forest and wildlife laws offer safeguard to notified forest lands, however, there is little incentive for private forest owners not to convert forest lands into agricultural lands.
 In certain cases, such as in Sindh province, the introduction of policy for leasing of forest land in 2004 has also led to conversion of forest land to agriculture cropping.